http://www.MathEdPage.org/abs-alg/

 by Henri Picciotto

 I have taught these lessons in one form or another to students in Kindergarten through 12th grade, and to teachers, since 1971.
-Most recently, they have played a crucial role in Space, an advanced high school geometry elective I teach at the Urban School of San Francisco.
+Most recently, they have played a crucial role in Space, an advanced high school geometry elective I taught at the Urban School of San Francisco.

 Taken together, these lessons are a good introduction to the power and beauty of mathematical structure.
 The approach is playful and founded on student experience and reflection.
 The key concept is that of a group, with a special emphasis on the identity and inverse elements, which are essential understandings throughout K-12 mathematics.